desihub/desidocker/README.md

   --security-opt apparmor:unconfined \
   docker-aws-jupyter
 ```
-5. Locate the line beginning with `localhost:` in the output, and open the address in your browser.
+5. Locate the line beginning with `http://127.0.0.1:8888/lab?token=...` in the output, and open the address in your browser.
+   (If you are running a cloud instance, replace `127.0.0.1` with the public IP address of your cloud server.)